Configuring the Firewall Log Analyzer app

 • Go to an organization.

-Note: This app must be configured at the organization level.
-Configuring at this level allows you to send each organization's logs to one of their own machines for processing if this is necessary for business or compliance reasons.
+NOTE This app must be configured at the organization level.
+Configuring at this level allows you to send each organization's logs to its respective machines for processing, if necessary for business or compliance reasons.

-• Click Configure at the bottom to set up the Firewall Log Analyzer app.
+• Click Configure at the bottom of the page to set up the Firewall Log Analyzer app.

 Setting Action